 Vocabulary Focusing on Specific Topics For Adult Language Learners

 Can focusing on targeted vocabulary lists improve the acquisition of a foreign language?
 This is a question that has led to the widespread use of word clusters and, within linguistics and applied linguistics circles, research on frame semantics.
-I will not dwell on the technical side of current research, but it does indicate a recognition on the part of educators and researchers alike of the importance of learning contextualized vocabulary.
+Current research indicates a recognition on the part of educators and researchers alike of the importance of learning contextualized vocabulary.

 So how does targeted vocabulary help adult learners?
 Many adults learning a new language do so for professional reasons - whether for better understanding and collaborating with international colleagues or for a new international assignment.
 This means that they need specialized vocabulary for their performing their job duties, which often is rooted in industry-specific jargon.
 For example, a logistics manager from the U.S. who is promoted to oversea the Americas territory (both North & South America), may not know the right terminology in Portuguese for instructing her direct reports in Brazil.

 What about the partners of those employees starting a new international assignment, who might not have a work visa in the country to which they are moving?
 What specific vocabulary do they need to learn in order to start functioning as a normal adult in their new community?
 Pragmatic, everyday language that is task-based, such as used in talking about setting up utilities or discussing amenities in housing, will be their focus.
 How do you learn vocabulary fast and efficiently?